KalaiKumarR/College-Bot/README.md

               [utter_chairman:
                   - text: "Thiru S V Balasubramaniam"]

-Note: I haven't created custom actions for my bot [will be coming soom...........]
+Note: I haven't created custom actions for my bot [will be coming soon...........]

 Step 7: Modify the pipeline under the config.yml file
           1.Add the FallbackClassifier to respond[default message] some of quries which is not trained in nlu.yml and fixed the threshold as 0.3